 Would it work for people not taking blood pressure meds?

 The researchers also clarified that because most of the participants were already treating their hypertension, they had normal or near-normal blood pressure values, making it harden to determine the efficacy of cannabis or cannabis oil benefits for hypertension patients.
-“It is unknown whether this effect of cannabis on blood pressure will be the same with substantially elevated values of blood pressure,” the researchers wrote, or in other words, whether cannabis would lower blood pressure to the same extent in a hypertensive patient who wasn’t already on blood pressure medication.
+“It is unknown whether this effect of cannabis on blood pressure will be the same with substantially elevated values of blood pressure,” the researchers wrote, or in other words, whether cannabinoids and blood pressure regulation would lower blood pressure to the same extent in a hypertensive patient who wasn’t already on blood pressure medication.

 The study was limited in other ways as well.
 There was no control group nor were there measurements of actual levels of THC, CBD, or other substances in the participants using cannabis as a natural remedy for high blood pressure.
 The sample size of the study may have been inadequate to assess cardiac arrhythmias and changes in metabolic parameters, the researchers noted.
 Finally, not all participants used the same types, doses, or formulations of cannabis.
 More research will be necessary to expand upon the findings of this study as well as cannabis or cannabis oil benefits for hypertension patients.

 Contradictory findings from different studies